Pustelto/personal_web/src/blog/building-clipio-reflection/index.md

 ---
 title: 'Reflecting on my indiehacking journey building Clipio'
 twitter: 'A reflection of solo building and launching Clipio.
-The good, the bad, and lessons learned.'
+The good, the bad, and lessons learned from @pustelto.'
 tags: ['Clipio', 'Learn in Public', 'Side project', 'Indiehacking']
 excerpt: 'After over a year of development, I finally launched Clipio.
 This article is a reflection about my journey with highs and lows and lessons I have learned the hard way.'
 date: 2025-06-03